pvcraven/arcade_book/source/chapters/05_print_statement/print_statement.rst

     Print("Hello World!")

 Run the program.
-You should get something like:
+You should get something like this:

 .. code-block:: text